limbuhimal/ansible_example/README.md

 important terms:

 	handlers: runs when called by another task.

 	files: any files that are required by the playbook are placed in this directory

 	meta: contains dependencies

 	tasks: all the task for the playbook are placed here

-	vars: defines variables that are passed in tasks.
+	vars: defines variables that are passed in tasks